-Another way of saying "Eliminate by Design" is Prevention through Design (PtD), the term used by The National Institute of Occupational Safety and Health (NIOSH).
-The organization spearheaded the PtD initiative.
-[3] In its report, the institute pointed out that, while the underlying causes vary, studies of workplace accidents implicate "system design" in 37% of job-related fatalities.
+Another way of saying "Eliminate by Design" is PtD (Prevention through Design), the term used by The National Institute of Occupational Safety and Health (NIOSH).
+As a department of the U.S. Centers for Disease Control (CDC), the organization spearheaded the PtD initiative [3].
+In its report, the Institute points out that, while the underlying causes vary, studies of workplace accidents implicate "system design" in 37% of jobrelated fatalities.